Visdomur/Odette-Tracker/README.md

-Project: Odette Spessiva | Preparation Tracker by 7utauta - Modified by Visdomur
+Odette Spessiva Preparation Tracker

+Original by 7utauta - Modified by Visdomur

 This is a web-based tracking tool designed to help players prepare for the unreleased Genshin Impact character, Odette Spessiva.
 It features a material checklist, a savings calculator for Primogems/Fates, and an automated Summary Card generator that creates shareable images for your personal use.